Sim007/vbangularindocker/README.md

 # VbAngularInDocker
 In this repo you see how you can dockerize an angular app
+1) Dockerize an Angular straight forward
+2) Dockerize for production - multistage build

 # Use this repo
 Clone this repo: